ErikNatanael/knaster/README.md

 - `knaster_graph`: The `Graph` and everything that directly relates to it.
 Requires `alloc`.
 - `knaster`: Preludes, convenience functions and re-exports.

-Additionally, there are crates which only implement
+Additionally, there are crates which only implement new UGens, and are not required for the core functionality of Knaster.
+These typically only depend on `knaster_core`.

 ## Contributions